kubecost/docs/gcp-out-of-cluster.md

 </pre>

 To use an alternative or existing label schema for GCP cloud assets, you may supply these in your [values.yaml](https://github.com/kubecost/cost-analyzer-helm-chart/blob/master/cost-analyzer/values.yaml) under the "kubecostProductConfigs.labelMappingConfigs.\<aggregation\>\_external_label"

+> note: Google generates its own labels for GKE resources "goog-gke-node" and "goog-gke-volume".
+Values with these labels are excluded from OOC costs because they are already included in in-cluster costs under the kubernetes service.
+This will exclude GKE resources from other clusters however, to address this it is recommended to have kubecost installed on each cluster where insights into costs are required.